mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > It is bright just at midnight;
-> It doesn’t appear at dawn.
+> it doesn’t appear at dawn.

 #### Commentary: